flutter/website/intellij-ide.md

 ## Fast edit and refresh development cycle

-Flutter offers a best-in-class developer cycle enabling you to see the effect of your changes near instantly with it's 'hot reload' support.
-See the [hot reload page](/hot-reload/) for details.
+Flutter offers a best-in-class developer cycle enabling you to see the effect of your changes almost instantly with the 'hot reload' feature.
+See [Hot reloading Flutter Apps](/hot-reload/) for details.

 ## Advanced debugging